expo/expo/packages/expo-notifications/README.md

 #### Returns

-A `Promise` resolving to the category you just created, or `null` if the category could not be created.
+A `Promise` resolving to the category you just created.

 ### `getNotificationCategoriesAsync(): Promise<NotificationCategory[]>`